Zhouxing Shi

 I am an Assistant Professor at Department of Computer Science and Engineering, University of California, Riverside.
 I completed Ph.D. at UCLA Computer Science Department in 2025, advised by Prof. Cho-Jui Hsieh.
 I received my B.Eng. degree from the CST department at Tsinghua University in 2020.

 My research focus is on machine learning (ML), especially developing more trustworthy and reliable AI models.
-Specifically, some of my current interests include but are not limited to: the interplay between generative AI, verifiers and formal methods; robustness and safety for state-of-the-art ML models; formal verification for ML; training verifiable ML models with guarantees; applications of verifiable ML in mission-critical scenarios.
+Specifically, some of my current interests include but are not limited to: the interplay between generative AI, verifiers and formal methods; LLM alignment; formal verification for ML and training verifiable ML models for mission-critical applications; robustness and safety for ML models;

-Prospective Students: I am actively looking for motivated students to join my group, including prospective Ph.D. students (Fall 2026 admission), current undergraduates or Master’s students at UCR, or interns/collaborators/visitors.
-Please see this page and reach out by email.
+Prospective Students: I am looking for motivated students to join my group, including prospective Ph.D. students (for Fall 2026 admission, please see this page), current undergraduates at UCR, or external student collaborators.

 Awards